 The design of Hiroshima Prefecture's flag is based on the shape of the first letter of Hiroshima in Japanese.
 It's round shape symbolizes the harmony and unity of its citizens and the overlapping double symbols represents the area's rapid development.
 It was decided upon on July 16, 1968.

 The Sanyo Shinkansen line travels through Hiroshima Prefecture and there are train stations in Hiroshima, Mihara and Fukuyama that all Shinkansen trains stop at.
-Local train lines extend to all of neighboring prefectures.
+Local train lines extend to all of neighbouring prefectures.
 All trains in the prefecture except for the inner-city train lines in Hiroshima City are run by JR West.

 Long distance buses travel to Hiroshima Prefecture from as far away as Tokyo.
-These buses are sometimes cheaper than traveling by train but take much longer than traveling by express train.
+These buses are sometimes cheaper than traveling by train, but take much longer than traveling by express train.